 INEL 5316.
 WIRELESS COMMUNICATION.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: authorization of the Director of the Department.
+Prerequisite: INEL 4152 and INEL 4301.

-Study of cellular radio and personal wireless communications, multiple access techniques for the efficient use of the radio spectrum, and wide-area wireless systems.
+Study of cellular radio, personal wireless communications, multiple access techniques for the efficient use of the radio spectrum, and wide-area wireless systems.
 Description of some wireless systems and their standards.
 Effects of EM radiation on health.
 Development of modulation and diversity methods to facilitate signal transmission and to improve quality of reception.